lint-staged/lint-staged/README.md

 * `linters` — `Object` — keys (`String`) are glob patterns, values (`Array<String> | String`) are commands to execute.
 * `gitDir` — Sets the relative path to the `.git` root.
 Useful when your `package.json` is located in a sub-directory.
 See [working from a sub-directory](#working-from-a-sub-directory)
 * `concurrent` — *true* — runs linters for each glob pattern simultaneously.
 If you don’t want this, you can set `concurrent: false`
+* `verbose` — *false* — runs lint-staged in verbose mode.
+When `true` it will use https://github.com/SamVerschueren/listr-verbose-renderer.

 ## Filtering files